marco-bolo/wp1-FAQ/README.md

 These fields should be included as columns in a spreadsheet (noting that we are assuming here that each row is a separate piece of information/data value(s)/dataset)

-_2 Dealing with multi-tab spreadsheets_
+#### 2. Dealing with multi-tab spreadsheets

 If you are using multiple tabs to record different information about the same topic/objects/task, , then use internal IDs across those tabs to link the records to each other.
 For example, in each tab you can have a first column “internal id” or “internal dataset number” and fill that in each row.
 These should be always completely unique for all spreadsheets and all tabs you will ever collect.

-_3 Formatting a spreadsheet when I have to give units / controlled vocabulary terms / common information over and over again_
+#### 3. Formatting a spreadsheet when I have to give units / controlled vocabulary terms / common information over and over again

 It is advised (below) that no cell in a spreadsheet contains more than one type of value -- a number or a unit, but not both.
 So the value should go in one column and the unit in the next.
 It is also recommended that every measurement is given (also) as a URL taken from a controlled vocabulary, not only as the literal, again requiring two columns.